Fan Fic / Warriors of the World: Soldiers of Fortune

 - It's Personal: Valkron only gets really determined to solve the problem when he gets cursed.

-- Light 'em Up: Samaroh gets into the action even though he's primarily a healer, using healing spell Sanctuary to specifically deal some hurt to demonic creatures.
+- Light 'em Up: Samaroh gets into the action even though he's primarily a healer, using a powerful area spell that lights up the ground to specifically deal major holy damage to demonic creatures.
 He later does the same with the spell Magnus Exorcismus.

 - The Medic: Most of the time it's Samaroh ("resident priest"), but sometimes Iruna helps him out.